Code-Institute-Submissions/milestone-project-117/README.md

 * Increased functionality in the image gallery page to make it possible to enlarge and view pictures in a separate window.
 * Adding videos clips from the gym.
 * Connecting the submitted form to a server that receives and registers the information and then sends an email to the user to confirm their membership.
-* Adding functionality that requires the "Terms and Conditions" checkbox to be checked before the form can be submitted.

 ## Technologies Used